Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

 ## Perform Inference
 Duration: 2

 Use the `TEMPO.DETECTION` schema's stored procedure to perform inference on sample static log data.
-It takes the a job service name as the only parameter.
+It takes a job service name as the only parameter.

 Example: